flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 ## Initialization Sequence

-The game initialization follows this sequence:
+The game initialization occurs entirely within the `SystemsTest` scene, managed by the `InitializationManager` and visually represented by the `LoadingOverlay`:

-1. **Game Launch**:
+1.  **Scene Load**:
-   - LoadingScreen scene loaded
+    - `SystemsTest` scene loads.
+    - `LoadingOverlay` is active, blocking the game view.
+Player input is disabled.
-   - GameInitializer starts initialization
+    - `InitializationManager` starts the sequence.

 2.  **LLM Startup** (Step 1):
-   - Wait for LLM to start
+    - Wait for the shared LLM service to start.
-   - Log progress and timing
+    - Update LoadingOverlay status.

-3. **Mystery Parsing** (Step 2):
+3.  **Mystery Parsing & Character Extraction** (Step 2):
-   - Parse mystery JSON
+    - `ParsingControl` parses the mystery JSON.
-   - Extract character data
+    - `MysteryCharacterExtractor` extracts character data to files.
-   - Verify character files
+    - Character files are validated.
+    - Update LoadingOverlay status.

-4. **Character Initialization** (Step 3):
+4.  **Character Manager Initialization** (Step 3):
-   - Initialize CharacterManager
+    - `CharacterManager` initializes.
-   - Load and warm up character models
-   - Initialize NPCs with character data
+    - Loads character data from files.
+    - Creates and warms up `LLMCharacter` instances for each character.
+    - `NPCManager` initializes, spawning NPCs and linking them to their `LLMCharacter`.
+    - Update LoadingOverlay status.

-5. **Scene Loading** (Step 4):
+5.  **Transition to Gameplay** (Step 4):
-   - Load main game scene (SystemsTest)
+    - Once all steps are complete, `InitializationManager` signals completion.
+    - `LoadingOverlay` fades out or is disabled.
+    - Player input is enabled.
+    - Game state transitions to `DEFAULT`.
-   - Resume normal gameplay
+    - Normal gameplay resumes.

 ## Event System